Microsoft today released updates to plug at least 110 security holes in its Windows operating systems and other products.

-Nineteen of the weaknesses fixed on this Patch Tuesday were assigned Microsoft’s most-dire “critical” rating, meaning malware or miscreants could exploit them to gain complete, remote control over vulnerable computers without any help from users.
+Nineteen of the vulnerabilities fixed this month earned Microsoft’s most-dire “Critical” label, meaning they could be used by malware or malcontents to seize remote control over vulnerable Windows systems without any help from users.

 How to manually check for Updates in Windows 10

 Open Start Menu and click on Settings > Update & Security settings